Get

 4. Dehydration

-Another problem to consider is the possibility of dehydration, especially if your hairball formula is dry and your cat does not drink enough water.
+Another problem to consider is dehydration, especially if your hairball formula is dry and your cat does not drink enough water.
 Over an extended period, the overabundance of fiber in a hairball control cat food can draw the fluid away from your cat’s intestines.
 The missing fluid in your cat’s intestines can lead to the cat becoming dehydrated.

 Chronic mild dehydration in cats can be surprisingly easy to miss, but its effects build up over time.
 The signs are often subtle; things like dry gums, a dull or flaky coat, constipation, low energy, or urinating less frequently.
 Even when dehydration is mild, it can still put stress on the kidneys, increase the risk of urinary tract issues, and make hairballs more likely by slowing down the digestive process.